Best Of

 Best free spending tracker with investment features

 Empower's free tier includes spending tracking, net worth, and investment analysis.
-It is genuinely free — the catch is they will call you about their advisory service.
+It's genuinely free — the trade-off is they'll call you about their advisory service.

 Pros